Mohamedsalem80/mavenjs/README.md

 - It will show `MavenJS: `
 - write `build-mavenjs` to start the building `MavenJS: build-mavenjs`
 - From here we have two paths
-    - First: Write `*` to build the full version `MavenJS: build-mavenjs *` hit enter and it will generate a js file containing the code
+    - First: Write `*` to build the full version `MavenJS: build-mavenjs *`
+    - Hit enter and it will generate a js file containing the code
     - Secound: Write `core` to build library core `MavenJS: build-mavenjs core` then
-        - Write the functions you want `MavenJS: build-mavenjs core add on css slideToggle` hit enter and it will generate a js file containing the code
+        - Write the functions you want `MavenJS: build-mavenjs core add on css slideToggle`
+        - Hit enter and it will generate a js file containing the code

 ---